July 15, 2006

 "This morning, after I sent you the message to come home, I got sick.
 I didn't think too much of it, but I've been feeling a bit queasy all day.
 I was scared that I was getting the flu or something and I didn't want you to get sick when you came home, so I went to St. Mungo's.
 A healer ran some spells and…"

 She paused.
 He could hardly stand the suspense.
 Did she not understand what she was doing to his nerves?
-This was better than having to wait for Christmas morning as a child.
+It was better than having to wait for Christmas morning as a child.

 "And she confirmed that I'm pregnant."